HIOTio/HIOTProto/specification.md

 bottlenecks across a deployment.

-The platform sends an empty health message to a particular device on topic “H/&lt;device path&gt;”, where &lt;device path&gt; is the unique path to the relevant device.
-The device will use a range of Operating System commands or utilities (e.g. “top”, “df” etc.) to collate a set of statistics to return to the platform on topic “h/&lt;device path&gt;”
+The platform sends an empty health message to a particular device on topic "H/&lt;device path&gt;", where &lt;device path&gt; is the unique path to the relevant device.
+The device will use a range of Operating System commands or utilities (e.g. "top", "df" etc.) to collate a set of statistics to return to the platform on topic "h/&lt;device path&gt;"

-The structure of the health message has not been defined to date, and it may be the case that different types of data could be requested by the platform by tailoring the initial, “H”, message sent.
+The structure of the health message has not been defined to date, and it may be the case that different types of data could be requested by the platform by tailoring the initial, "H", message sent.

 Error Messages: E Topic
 -----------------------